Is a Rooster a Chicken? Can a Chicken Become a Rooster?

 Ruling the Roost

 So, what's a hen-turned-rooster owner like Allen to do?
 "Embrace the fact that you have a rare chicken as many will not undergo this transformation following a decline in ovarian hormone synthesis," Benson says.
-"The newly changed chicken is no longer going to produce eggs, so you would need to get a new hen if you wanted egg production."
+"The newly changed chicken is no longer going to lay eggs, so you would need to get a new hen if you wanted egg production."

 Allen had to farm Mr. Lucille out to another rooster-lover once the crowing got out of control, however.
-"We have a subdivision behind our house, and although we are fortunate enough to be able to have roosters on our property, we didn't feel it was the neighborly thing to do," she says.
+"We have a subdivision behind our house, and although we are fortunate enough to be able to have male chickens on our property, we didn't feel it was the neighborly thing to do," she says.
 "While I miss him, I don't miss the early morning wake up call.
 And I'm happy he's where he can do his thing freely."

 Advertisement